The 10 Best User Generated Content Campaigns of 2018November 12, 2018 | UGC

 Marketing has a long history of evolution.
 Over the years, “what works” has shifted and changed.
 Once the internet started to become the powerhouse of content marketing that it is today, things started changing even faster, and it became even harder to keep up with the pace at which marketing strategies were moving.
-In walks user generated content campaigns to the rescue and the subsequent need for our image moderation software.
+In walks user generated content campaigns to the rescue and the subsequent need for our UGC moderation and image moderation software.

 This speed of change continues even today.
 Online businesses are always trying to figure out the best way to get the word out about their product and attract more customers.
 However, the amount of information available now has turned a crowded, loud space into a teaming ocean of noise.